The Cutting Edge: Sewing Training Program and Social Enterprise

 We run Money Management Training workshops where families learn all about managing their finances.
 They learn about Budgeting, saving, consumer protection, credit scores, reading bills, etc. Money Management Training is offered in Arabic and Somali also.
 After completing the series of workshops individuals can apply to a ‘Saving Circle’ or saving matchings program.

 Free tax days are held during tax season.
 Assistance in understanding and applying for Federal and Provincial benefits also provided.

 While immigrant and refugee women often attend a once a week English as an Additional Language class, they very often remain isolated in their homes for the balance of the week.
 Hence they are unable to practice their new language skills and progress is very slow.

-Twice a month, CMWI operates a food pantry (similar to Winnipeg Harvest) for women and their families in need.
-The majority of the Pantry clients are widows in high need circumstances.
+CMWI operates a food pantry (similar to Winnipeg Harvest) for women and their families in need.
+The majority of the Pantry clients are families in high need circumstances.
+Families can register to get onto a recurring food pantry and receive the food kits through appointments.
 The Halal Food Pantry not only serves the women and their families by providing nutritious and Halal food, but also provides the opportunity to connect refugee newcomers with programs and services, specifically designed to meet their needs.